josejuanqm/VersaPlayer/README.md

   </ol>
 </div>

-## :warning: tvOS Information

-If you are looking for the tvOS player, head over to https://github.com/josejuanqm/TVersaPlayer

 ## Community

 If you have any doubts or need help with anything, head over to [Gitter](https://gitter.im/VersaPlayer/Lobby) and ask it there!